Ang-dot/neo-x-hack-coiny/README.md

 ---
 ## 𝐎𝐯𝐞𝐫𝐯𝐢𝐞𝐰
 𝐊𝐚-𝐂𝐡𝐢𝐧𝐠 is an AI-driven multisig wallet designed to make managing and securing digital assets simple and accessible.
-Powered by advanced AI features and decentralized protocols, Ka-Ching enables real-time fraud detection, AI-assisted wallet creation, customizable security, and a gamified experience—all built to work seamlessly in the Web 3 ecosystem.
+Powered by advanced AI features and decentralized protocols, Coiny enables real-time fraud detection, AI-assisted wallet creation, customizable security, and a gamified experience—all built to work seamlessly in the Web 3 ecosystem.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>